Text

 PURPOSE: The purpose of a warning area is to

-warn nonparticipating pilots of the potential danger from activities being
+warn nonparticipating pilots of the potential danger

 TFR Types